raju55/event-driven-springboot-kafka/README.md

 - **Real-Time Data Browsing**: Browse messages in Kafka topics in real-time, with the ability to filter and search messages based on various criteria.

 - **ACL Management**: Manage Kafka Access Control Lists (ACLs) to secure your Kafka cluster and control access to topics and groups.
+# What is ZooKeeper?

+- Apache ZooKeeper is a distributed coordination service used for managing and coordinating distributed systems, applications, and services.
+It provides tools and abstractions to manage configuration, synchronization, and naming for large-scale distributed systems.

+# Why is ZooKeeper Used in Kafka?
+Kafka uses ZooKeeper for:

+Cluster Management:

+Tracks Kafka brokers and elects a controller broker to manage partitions and replicas.
+Topic Metadata Management:

+Maintains metadata for topics, partitions, and their replicas.
+Leader Election:

+Coordinates the election of partition leaders among brokers.
+Broker Registration:

+Keeps track of which brokers are active.
+Distributed Configuration:

+Shares configuration among brokers in the Kafka cluster.

 ## Installation and Setup